400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Tell Your Lawyer About Prior Accidents, Injuries, and Illnesses

-Your lawyer needs to know your condition before your accident to determine what injuries can be claimed in your lawsuit.
+Your lawyer must know your condition before your accident to determine what injuries you can claim in your lawsuit.

 To get a complete picture of your pre-existing conditions, your lawyer needs to know about all prior accidents (car accidents, slip & falls, work injuries, etc.), regardless of the type of accident that caused your current injuries.
 You should tell your lawyer about any chronic medical conditions, even if they were not caused by an accident.
 You should also tell your lawyer about any prior mental health treatment, as this may affect your emotional distress claim.